W01v3n/TodoApp/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Tal Sabadia - Full stack developer.
-Building web applications from scratch.
+Tal Sabadia - Junior Full stack developer.